pulumi/pulumi-hugo/themes/default/content/blog/google-cloud-pulumi-import-account-scraper/index.md

 ```

 {{% notes %}}
-You may need to massage some of the generated output for any `*IAMPolicy` resources because deleted principals cannot be contained in IAM policies due to a limitation of the Google Classic provider, but they still contained in the generated code returned by `pulumi import`, which in turn comes from the Google API.
+You may need to massage some of the generated output for any `*IAMPolicy` resources because deleted principals cannot be contained in IAM policies due to a limitation of the Google Classic provider, but they are still contained in the generated code returned by `pulumi import`, which in turn comes from the Google API.
 {{% /notes %}}

 ## Next Steps